OWASP/www-project-security-culture/v10/6-Threat_Modelling/index.md

 -   Risk mitigation selected is to encrypt the communication to the database (OWASP Proactive Control C3)

-For further guidance on threat modeling, consult the following
+For further guidance on threat modelling, consult the following
 resources:

 -   [OWASP Threat Modeling community